BioPsyk/cleansumstats/assets/meta_data_readMe.txt

 # example:2020_04_16

 study_Use=
-# Can these sumstats be used by the general public or are they private/with some restrictions?
+# Are these studies for open use or do they have some restrictions?
+If they are restricted, please provide a details description of the restrictions in study_Notes.  study_Notes might include proprietary data, permissions to publish, preprint embargo dates, limited analysis permissions, etc, and if a person is a key contact, include their contact info there.
-# options: public, private, preprint
+# options: open, restricted
+# study_Use=open
-# study_Use=public
+# study_Use=restricted

 study_Controller=
 # If private, Name of person responsible for sum stats.
 Use "missing" if "public".